Adams Divers. Equi.

 the fund wrapper does not spare you from the same concentration already driving much of the index.

-distribution depends on portfolio gains
+Distribution depends on portfolio gains

 the ~8.1% distribution rate on NAV is attractive, but it is funded by portfolio income and capital gains distributions. if the portfolio hits a weaker stretch, the payout gets harder to support at the same level.